Equal Pay for Similar Work: Empirical appendix

-Fourth, one may worry that there is an alternative reason for the effects that we observe.
+Fifth, one may worry that there is an alternative reason for the effects that we observe.
 We are unaware of any contemporaneous labor-market policy that differentially affects firms in our treatment and control groups.
 However, it is possible that other labor-market forces could be differentially affecting firms with more long-term workers.
 To assuage this concern, we run several ``placebo'' tests.
 Specifically, we rerun our analyses in \eqref{emp_eq1} and \eqref{emp_eq5} but instead suppose the treatment cutoff for number of long-term workers at a firm varies from 10.
 If the true cause for the effects we observe in our baseline specification is the policy itself, we should expect little to no effects around these placebo cutoffs for firms with the same actual treatment status according to the real policy.
-For each cutoff $c$ we consider, we construct a sample of firms that have between $[c-4,c+3]$ workers at the time of EPSW announcement, excluding firms with fewer than 10 long-term workers at announcement as they are not treated by the actual policy.
-For each cutoff $c$, firms are considered treated if and only if they employ at least $c$ long-term workers at announcement.
+For each cutoff $c$ we consider, we construct a sample of firms that have between $[c-4,c+3]$ workers at the time of EPSW announcement, and firms are considered treated if and only if they employ at least $c$ long-term workers at announcement.
 All other details are as in our baseline specification.
 Results are presented below in Tables \ref{tab:placebo_full_seg} and \ref{tab:placebo_het_wage_gap}.
-The alternative cutoffs we consider do not lead to statistically significant effects, and point estimates are often close to zero or reversed in sign from our baseline estimates, suggesting that the effects we observe in our analysis are not due to other factors that differentially affect firms with different numbers of long-term workers.
+Under most of the alternative cutoffs, the effects are insignificant and/or the point estimates are reversed in sign from our baseline estimates,\footnote{The sole exception is in column IV of \ref{tab:placebo_het_wage_gap}.
+The effect in male-majority LLMs is close to zero and statistically insignificant, while the effect in female-majority LLMs is statistically significant at the 5\% level.
+Given that there is no significant effect on segregation in this sample (see Table \ref{tab:placebo_full_seg}) and no significant effect on wages in male-majority LLMs, it is likely that the effect in female-majority LLMs is spurious.} suggesting that the effects we observe in our analysis are not due to other factors that differentially affect firms with different numbers of long-term workers.